 - d.
 DSS placement - e.
 Suspension of proceedings per Welfare & Institutions Code § 709 f.
-Guardianship per WIC § 705, 5000 (Lanterman-Petris-Short Act), 6551 and/or Penal Code § 4011.6 i.
+Guardianship per WIC § 705, 5000 (Lanterman-Petris-Short Act), 6551 and/or Penal Code § 4011.6 g.
+Stipulation as to Competency or Incompetency h.
+Formal Probation with appropriate terms and conditions i.
 The JCAT and the Court may conclude that the minor is not competent and thereafter schedule the matter for a Competency Review Hearing (see section F).